Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

 You’ll be using one frequently throughout this course, the [Bulma CSS](https://bulma.io/documentation/components/card/) framework.
 It’s quite lightweight, simple to implement, and is based on modern CSS using Flexbox for much of its layout options.

-It can be loaded via an `npm` package or simply dropped into an `HTML` file as an external stylesheet resource (which we’ll be doing here).
+It can be loaded via an `npm` package or simply dropped into an `HTML` file as an external stylesheet resource (which you’ll be doing here).
 There is even a React-based component library you can add to your project.

 Take a look at the [Bulma doc](https://bulma.io/documentation/s) to familiarize yourself with the elements and components.
 For now,you’ll be adding to your app and using the CSS classes it gives to build your components.

 ## Create your Furry Friends Files

-Your project will to consist of just three files:
+Your project will consist of just three files:

 1. `App.js` — this is where the main action takes place